-Philip Watt studied at Bard College’s Master of Arts in Teaching program in that program’s second year (2005), and went on to teach in Brooklyn for two years; his background in the arts includes stage and film acting, and he received a Bachelor of Fine Arts in Dramatic Performance from University of Cincinnati’s College-Conservatory of Music.
-When teaching in the NYC public schools, Philip (Mr. Watt) raised Regents scoring results while teaching four discrete units; the practice of developing curriculum for individuals while surpassing academic standards arose from that experience.
-He brings to online instruction his perspectives in dramatic art and literature, helping produce the best performances from his students.
-Over time, Mr. Watt has aided 8th grade students in their application process, and currently his students study at The Brearley School, The Hotchkiss School, Horace Mann Academy, Hackley School, Greenwich Academy, St. Luke’s School, Harrow International School (Hong Kong), and The Latin School (Chicago), as well as these outstanding public high schools: Wellesley, Scarsdale, Rye, Greenwich, and Stuyvesant, in NYC.
+Philip Watt studied at Bard College’s Master of Arts in Teaching program in that program’s second year (2005), and went on to teach in NYC Public Schools for two years; his background in the arts includes stage and film acting, and he received a Bachelor of Fine Arts in Dramatic Performance from University of Cincinnati’s College-Conservatory of Music.
+When teaching in the NYC public schools, Philip (Mr. Watt) excelled at producing Regents Essay (NY State Exams) scoring results while teaching four discrete units to four sections of sophomores: Regent’s Prep, To Kill a Mockingbird, a two-year review of units, as he’d taught the same students for two years, and Buchi Emecheta’s The Bride Price.
+The practice of developing curriculum for individuals or smaller groups, while surpassing academic standards, arose from that experience.
+He brings to online instruction his perspectives in dramatic art and literature, helping produce the best written performances from his students, which are published.
+Current and former students: Rye High School, Boston Latin, The Brearley School, Hotchkiss, Horace Mann Academy, Hackley School, Pingry Prep, Greenwich Academy, St. Luke’s School, Harrow International School (Hong Kong), and The Latin School (Chicago), as well as these outstanding public high schools: Wellesley, Scarsdale, Rye, Greenwich, and Stuyvesant, in NYC.

 Mr. Watt’s students have been admitted into (partial list):

 University of Pennsylvania (two admissions)

 Carnegie-Mellon (two students, engineering and finance)

 All students studied with MWLS in their high school careers.